Are You the One? (German TV series)

-Are You the One? is a German reality television series on the premium sector TVNOW and on the television channel RTL, in which young singles try to find love.
-The show premiered on April 14, 2020, on TVNOW and on May 6, 2020, on RTL.
+Are You the One? is a German reality television series on the premium sector RTL+ and on the television channel RTL, in which young singles try to find love.
+The show premiered on April 14, 2020, on RTL+ and on May 6, 2020, on RTL.

 A group of 10 single women and 10 single men are secretly paired into couples by Experts, via a matchmaking algorithm.
 Then, while living together, the contestants try to identify all of these "perfect matches".
 If they succeed, the entire group shares a prize of up to €200,000.
 Over the course of each season, the contestants go on dates with partners determined by competitions, and have the opportunity to learn in the "truth booth" if a given couple is a correct match.
 Once the truth booth confirms a perfect match, that couple will go to the honeymoon suite and will automatically be paired up for the remainder of the matching nights.
 At the end of each episode, the contestants pair up in a "matching night" and learn how many perfect matches they have, but not which matches are correct.
 The prize was reduced any time that the house failed to identify any matches other than those already confirmed via the truth booth.